State Spotlight:

 Vancouver

-Vancouver has a little bit of everything from lakes to an indoor event center.
+Vancouver has a little bit of everything, from lakes for rowing regattas to an indoor event center, but it’s the community that surrounds these sporting events that makes the destination special.

-Hotel tax rate: 10.5 percent plus $2 per room, per night
+Hotel tax rate: 10.8 percent plus $2 per room, per night tourism fee

 Major Facilities:

-• Harmony Sports Complex features eight soccer fields which can be split into smaller fields and five baseball fields
+• Harmony Sports Complex has eight main soccer fields and five baseball fields

-• Vancouver Lake includes a 3590-square-mile lake and 190-acre regional park
+• Vancouver Lake is a 190-acre regional park

 Convention Center:

-The Hilton Vancouver Convention Center boasts 30,000 square feet and hosts sports such as dance, cheer, and gymnastics.
+The Hilton Vancouver Convention Center offers 30,000 square feet of space for sports like dancing, cheer, and gymnastics.

 Contact: